zencart/documentation/content/user/first_steps/how_do_i_install.md

 Next, on the server locate the file: `/catalog/admin/includes/dist-configure.php`
 Rename this file to `configure.php` and change the permissions to 777 (read-write-execute for all)

-**NOTE FOR IIS USERS:** If you are using IIS for Windows hosting, the "chmod 777" idea for permissions settings is likely foreign to you.
-In IIS, under Windows, you need to right-click on the file (or folders in the next section below), and choose Properties.
-Then under the Security tab, ensure that the "**Internet Guest Account**", identified usually as: `MACHINE_NAME\IUSR_MACHINE_NAME` has at least "read" and "write" privileges.
-It is likely best to give "modify" as well.
-This should be done on each file/folder indicated.
-(If the `IUSR_MACHINE_NAME` account isn't listed, click "Add" and add that account from the list, and then set the required permissions.)
-(Note: `_MACHINE_NAME` above refers to the "machine name" or "computer name" configured by the server administrator to "name" the server.)

 **NOTE FOR IIS USERS:** Stop.
 Get Linux hosting.
 IIS is not recommended.

 ---